 Don’t try to become organized for the sake of being organized or because your partner or colleague tells you that you should.
 Identify your own personal problems and priorities.
 Brainstorm (or write down) why each project is important to you and the benefits you’ll enjoy once the project is complete.

-Expect hurdles and failures.
 The process of organizing a space has a tendency to uncover some hidden uses or storage needs that you weren’t aware of.
 This realization can force you to make some big adjustments or even start over.
-Organized people understand that their system of organization is not a commitment; they know that when it’s not working, and it’s okay to just start over.
+Organized people understand that their system of organization is not a commitment; they know when it’s not working, and that it’s okay to just start over.

-Free your mind.
-Organized people don’t try to remember every item on their tasks list.
+Organized people don’t try to remember every item on their task list.
 Instead, they get their to-dos out of their heads and onto a list or calendar, so they never have to worry about dropping the ball.
 When you have a system and schedule in place, your mind is free to think about important problems, brainstorm a great idea, or even daydream.

-Minimize.
 Have trouble letting things go?
-First, identify which of these common reasons is making you hold on to stuff—it’s sentimental, it was a gift, you think might need it some day, or it’s still in perfect condition.
-Ask yourself one simple question: would I choose to go out and buy this thing again right now today if I didn’t have it?
+First, identify which of these common reasons is making you hold on to stuff: it’s sentimental; it was a gift; you think might need it some day; or it’s still in perfect condition.
+Ask yourself one simple question: Would I buy this again today if I didn’t have it?
 If the answer is no, then you should let it go.
 Remember that having less means less to clean, less to organize, and less mess—less really does mean more.